davidneedham/visual-regression-testing-workshop/README.md

 # Automating your QA with Visual Regression Testing Example Repository

 This repository is an example for my talk [Automating your QA with Visual Regression Testing](https://2019.europe.wordcamp.org/session/automating-your-qa-with-visual-regression-testing/) at WordCamp Europe 2019.
-It uses [BackstopJS](https://github.com/garris/BackstopJS/) and [Node JS](https://nodejs.org/) to automate visual QA.
 The slides for the talk can be found [here](https://goo.gl/V7QtNw).

+[BackstopJS](https://github.com/garris/BackstopJS/) is used for the visual regression testing.
+The app itself is built with [Node JS](https://nodejs.org/), [`commander.js`](https://github.com/tj/commander.js/), and [`Inquirer.js`](https://github.com/SBoudrias/Inquirer.js).

 ## Prerequisites